 States and Metro Areas

-The vast majority of data that appears for states and metro areas calculated by the New American Economy research team using various publicly available datasets.
-Primary among these were microdata from the 2014 American Community Survey (ACS), downloaded from the Integrated Public Use Microdata Series (IPUMS) database.1 We define immigrants as individuals born to non-U.S. citizens outside of the United States and U.S. territories.
+The vast majority of data that appears for states and metro areas calculated by the New American Economy (NAE) research team using various publicly available datasets.
+Primary among these are microdata from the 2016 American Community Survey (ACS), downloaded from the Integrated Public Use Microdata Series (IPUMS) database.1 We define immigrants as individuals born to non-U.S. citizens outside of the United States and U.S. territories.

 For metro areas, we use the Office of Management and Budget’s (OMB) 2013 definitions of metropolitan statistical areas (MSA).
 The OMB defines a metropolitan statistical area as an area that has at least one city of 50,000 or more residents with surrounding areas that have a “high degree of social and economic integration” with the core city or cities such as commuting ties.
 MSA are made up of counties or county equivalents (e.g. parishes in Louisiana) and one county cannot be divided between metro areas or metro/non-metro areas.